Ninetalesgh/dndcampaign/vault/dm/items.md

 ### Gul'Dan's Skull Chalice
 *(wondrous item, Rare)*
 - **Properties**: [Attunement](dm/item_info.md#attunement).
   If you would drop to 0 HP while this chalice is in your hand it is destroyed and brings you back to full HP and restores all your Spell Slots and Sorcery Points.
+Roll on the Wild Magic table 3 times, all effects happen.
 - **Weight**: 1 kg
 - **Price**: 3000 gp
 ![\|250](https://i.pinimg.com/736x/61/71/bd/6171bdcc1dd0800458f44ed2afe5cc7b.jpg)